BIJIANZIL/Console_based_Python_Calculator/README.md

 Domain Specific Languages allow us to capture complex business requirements in code written in the language of the customer.Once an ubiquitous language between you and your customer is defined and implemented as DSL,the code can quite literally be given back to the customer to edit and refine.

 Here I have made a [daily expense tracker](https://github.com/BIJIANZIL/Console_based_Python_Calculator/blob/main/expense_tracker.dsl.txt) to record expenses ,view it and calculate the total expense with DSL and the Python code[daily_expense](https://github.com/BIJIANZIL/Console_based_Python_Calculator/blob/main/daily_expense.py) .
-Run in cmd by python daily_expense.py expense_tracker.dsl
+Run in cmd by python "daily_expense.py expense_tracker.dsl"

 Below is the snapshhot for DSL demo: